Part 1: Stone Town (2 Days)

 From the Old Dispensary, we ventured eastward into the labyrinth of ancient alleys that make up the old city.
 Getting lost is part of the fun so don’t let it get to you.
 Locals are friendly but be sure to dress relatively modestly, especially covering your shoulders and if you’re a female- preferably your legs as well.
 In this part of town, you’ll be taken back in time as you stroll by decaying yet charming houses with magnificent carved wooden doors that Stone Town is famous for.
 You’ll get to see the locals go about their daily routine, buying groceries in the small shops, freshening up with some sugar cane juice, going to school or to the mosque for prayer and like you- heading in the direction of the Darajani Market.
 If you get lost, just ask the locals for the direction of Creek Road, it’s the main road to the east of you and can also serve as your border, no need to go beyond Creek Road.

-If you are impressed by the wooden doors so far (or not yet), make an attempt to get to the Aga Khan Mosque (might be also known as the Ismaili Mosque).
+If you are impressed by the wooden doors so far (or not yet), attempt to get to the Aga Khan Mosque (which might be also known as the Ismaili Mosque).
 Like a clearing in the forest, this mosque in the rare open courtyard has the nicest (and perhaps biggest) carved wooden door in town.
 It was tough to find this place and we needed the help of a local but it was certainly worth the adventure.

 - We didn’t have enough time to do the Safari Blue day trip which, though not the most intimate boat ride, does get you to some fantastic beaches with a superb BBQ lunch.
 We also didn’t have the time for a spice tour and were hoping to book from the next destinations though this proved to almost double the price we could get if booking from Stone Town.